simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 is produced, with the same single-line cells as the html output.

-With `-O json`, a JSON array of holding objects is produced, with the same fields as the CSV output; quantities and gain percents are JSON number objects as in other commands' JSON output, and missing values are null.
+With `-O json`, a JSON array of holding objects is produced, with the same fields as the CSV output; units and gain percents are JSON number objects as in other commands' JSON output, and missing values are null.